rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  $ argo version
 	  ```

-	- To deploy only sdwan and firewall model with built-in(puccini) workflow do some additional installation on ONAP_OOM_DEMO  VM as follows:
+	- To deploy only sdwan and firewall model with puccini-workflow do some additional installation on ONAP_OOM_DEMO  VM as follows:

 	  ```sh
 	  $ sudo apt-get update